Accessing the Router Portal

 What is the difference between Login and Secure Login?

 When choosing the login mode, a new browser window opens either with http:// (Login) or with https:// (Secure Login).
-Secure Login takes place with a self-signed certificate, which cannot be verified by the browser.
+Secure Login uses a self-signed certificate, which cannot be verified by the browser.
 The subsequent error message must therefore be ignored.

-What is the standard router password after a reset (Default)?
+What is the default router password after a reset?

 For a Centro Business not activated by Swisscom, the password is reset to the factory setting and is 1234.

-Via the Swisscom customer portal, temporary access to a Centro Business can be activated from outside the LAN.
+Temporary access to a Centro Business from outside the LAN can be activated via the Swisscom customer portal.

 Is the router protected against unauthorized access?